joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

 #### Full screen stage size and scaling

-The `Stage.fullScreenHeight` and `Stage.fullScreenWidth` properties return the height and the width of the monitor that’s used when going to full-screen size, if that state is entered immediately.
+The `Stage.fullScreenHeight` and `Stage.fullScreenWidth` properties return the height and the width of the monitor that's used when going to full-screen size, if that state is entered immediately.
 These values can be incorrect if the user has the opportunity to move the browser from one monitor to another after you retrieve these values but before entering full-screen mode.
 If you retrieve